I remind Members that this debate is to adjourn after one hour, if not previously concluded.

 There were also other issues in section 44D I wished to discuss.
 Section 44D also addresses the issue of the biofuel obligation, the crop cap and the issue of high indirect land use change, ILUC-risk biofuel.
 The question of biofuel, as the Minister of State will be aware, is one of the very significant environmental issues we are facing as regards one of the big questions as to what is ethically an appropriate level or use of biofuel with regard to land-use.
 This is a very significant debate.
 We see that France at the moment is trying to use, for example, French Guiana and to press one of its former colonial assets into the production of biofuel to the detriment of natural rainforest.
 Biofuel is a very significant issue internationally and is not an uncomplicated one.

 It is important the top supervisory power in this regard remains with the Minister for the Environment, Climate and Communications, rather than simply looking to the biofuel down the line, because there are crop caps and crop-related powers in this regard.
-The Minister of State will be allso aware of the huge scandals we have had in the past concerning things like palm oil and this substance being rebranded as used cooking oil when it was, in fact, fresh palm oil, etc. This is an area of great complexity and I am concerned about it moving wholesale to the portfolio of the Minister for Transport.
+The Minister of State will be also aware of the great scandals we have had in the past concerning things like palm oil and this substance being rebranded as used cooking oil when it was, in fact, fresh palm oil, etc. This is an area of great complexity and I am concerned about it moving wholesale to the portfolio of the Minister for Transport.
 This is some of what is covered in section 44D.

 Turning to section 44J, this was the other section I was seeking to potentially remove from this transfer of powers.
 This again somewhat addresses the issue of biofuels.
-In my proposed amendment No. 24 to section 44X on renewable transport fuel standards, again, while there are certain areas in terms of dealing with emergencies and so forth that may be transferred here, on renewable fuel standards I believe the Department of the Environment, Climate and Communications remains the most appropriate one to deal with this issue.
+In my proposed amendment No. 24 to section 44X on renewable transport fuel standards, again, while there are certain areas for dealing with emergencies and so forth that may be transferred here, on renewable fuel standards, I believe the Department of the Environment, Climate and Communications remains the most appropriate one to deal with this issue.
 While the Department of Transport and the Department of the Environment, Climate and Communications are currently combined within the portfolio of the same Minister, this is not standard.
-I refer to the context of the standards acceptable in terms of genuine renewable fuels.
+I refer to the context of the standards acceptable for genuine renewable fuels.
 This whole suite of amendments, therefore, is asking for the removal of certain of these areas of transferred powers.
 The case has not been made as to why these areas of crucial environmental regulation would be transferred wholesale to the Department of Transport.
 This Department has sectoral targets to meet, but it also does not necessarily have the same expertise or integrated approach the Department of the Environment, Climate and Communications can offer.

-Amendment No. 25, to section 18 of the Bill, seeks to specify that in the proposed new section 58A(2) of the revised 2007 Act that in making orders for any matter in relation to sections 44D, 44E, 44G, 44GA and 44J of that 2007 Act, as amended, there would be "consultation with the Minister for the Environment, Climate and Communications".
+Amendment No. 25, to section 18 of the Bill, seeks to specify that in the proposed new section 58A(2) of the revised 2007 Act, that in making orders for any matter in sections 44D, 44E, 44G, 44GA and 44J of that 2007 Act, as amended, there would be "consultation with the Minister for the Environment, Climate and Communications".
 Again, even if we are transferring the powers, regarding the specific topics I outlined, some of which are long and detailed, and many of these are not matters I am an expert in by any means but I can identify them as key issues, at a minimum, it would be appropriate that there would be an obligation on the Department of Transport to consult with the Minister for the Environment, Climate and Communications.
 I might bring this proposal forward on Report Stage as a requirement for the agreement of the Minister for the Environment, Climate and Communications-----

 I apologise for interrupting the Senator, but we have some very excited students from Kiltiernan and Ballyglass schools in County Galway.
 Being a Roscommon man, I know that county well.
 I even know about its footballers.
 B'fhéidir go bhfuil na múinteoirí agus na tuismitheoirí ann freisin.
 They are very welcome.
 I know their tour has to move on, but this is the Seanad Chamber.
 I hope they enjoy the rest of their day.
 I thank Senator Higgins for allowing this little disruption to her flow and I apologise to her again.